Machine Learning Construction: implications to cybersecurity: Parametric Regression and Classification

 \section{Parametric Regression and Classification}

-The prediction method introduced in Section \ref{subsec:statistical} assumes, as indicated, that the joint density of the response and the predictor is known.
-If such knowledge exists, all the methods revolve around modeling the regression function (\ref{eq1}) in the case of regression or the posterior probabilities in (\ref{eq10}) in the case of classification.
+The prediction method introduced in Sec.~\ref{subsec:statistical} assumes, as indicated, that the joint PDF of the response and the predictor is known.
+If such knowledge does not exist all the methods revolve around modeling the regression function (\ref{eq1}) in the case of regression or the posterior probabilities in (\ref{eq10}) in the case of classification.